linkedin/dagli/documentation/modules.md

 A concrete implementation of Dagli's neural network abstraction (`NeuralNetwork`) backed by the DeepLearning4Java (DL4J) library.
 There is also support (`CustomNeuralNetwork`) for arbitrary DL4J computational graphs not yet supported by Dagli's abstraction layer.

 DL4J requires additional, platform-specific dependencies for ND4J (DL4J's accompanying linear algebra library); please see the [DeepLearning4Java website](https://deeplearning4j.org/) for more information, or `dagli/examples/neural-network` for examples using the basic CPU dependencies.
 If you have a suitable GPU, the GPU-backed dependencies are a strongly recommended alternative to accelerate training and inference.

+# `objectio-all`
+Includes all the `objectio` modules for more convenient declaration of dependencies.

 # `objectio-avro`
 `ObjectReader` and `ObjectWriter` implementations for Avro-serialized objects: `AvroReader` and `AvroWriter`.
 These will allow your Dagli pipelines to read Avro data and write Avro results.